MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

     [![](hello-mac-images/xcode13.png "Adding constraints to the button")](hello-mac-images/xcode13.png#lightbox)

 8. At the top of the editor, click the **Red I-Beams** at the top and left.
-As the Window is resized, this will keep the Button in the same location at the top left corner of the screen.
+As the window is resized, this will keep the button in the same location at the top left corner of the screen.

 9. Next, check the **Height** and **Width** boxes and use the default sizes.
-This keeps the Button at the same size when the Window resizes.
+This keeps the button at the same size when the window resizes.

 10. Click the **Add 4 Constraints** button to add the constraints and close the editor.

-11. Select the Label and click the **Constraints Editor** icon again:
+11. Select the label and click the **Constraints Editor** icon again:

     [![](hello-mac-images/xcode14.png "Adding constraints to the label")](hello-mac-images/xcode14.png#lightbox)